-Students may request a medical leave of absence (MLOA) (FT Program e-form petition | EW Program e-form petition).
-An MLOA is to provide students time away from campus for treatment of a physical or mental health condition.
+Students may request a medical leave of absence (MLOA) through BidReg.
+A MLOA is to provide students time away from campus for treatment of a physical or mental health condition.
 Students who request and are approved for an MLOA may be eligible for tuition adjustments or refunds.